Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased quantum channel estimation

-As an example, we consider the learnability of noise channels on non-Clifford gates which is essential for the universal computation through cycle benchmarking~\cite{learnability-erhard2019characterizing} under state preparation and measurement (SPAM) errors.
-Specifically, we consider learning the noise on the Pauli-$Z$ rotation gate $\hat{U} = \hat{R}_z(\phi) = e^{-i\hat{Z}\phi/2 }$.
-As shown in SM \cite{Note1}, we assume that the noise channel $\mathcal{N}$ affecting $\hat{U}$ has been twirled, such that its Pauli transfer matrix is expressed as
+{As an example, we consider unbiased estimation of noise-channel parameters for non-Clifford gates via cycle benchmarking under state preparation and measurement (SPAM) errors.
+Specifically, we consider estimating the noise affecting the Pauli-Z rotation gate \(\hat{U}=\hat{R}_z(\phi)=e^{-i\hat{Z}\phi/2}\).
+As shown in SM Sec.
+S8~\cite{Note1}, we assume that the noise channel $\mathcal{N}$ affecting $\hat{U}$ has been twirled, such that its Pauli transfer matrix is expressed as}

 which is parameterized by four independent parameters $\lambda_1, \lambda_2, \alpha$, and $\theta$.
 The noise channel $\mathcal{N}$ represents a mixture of depolarizing, dephasing, amplitude damping noise, and coherent noise due to over-rotation.
 In the absence of SPAM errors, noise channels can be characterized straightforwardly via quantum process tomography~\cite{learnability-chuang1997prescription, learnability-mohseni2008quantum}.
 However, in the presence of SPAM errors, it remains unclear whether all parameters of the noise channel can be fully characterized~\cite{learnability-merkel2013self, learnability-blume2013robust, learnability-nielsen2021gate, learnability-chen2023learnability}.
 State preparation errors $\mathcal{N}_S$ and measurement errors $\mathcal{N}_M$ are assumed to be Pauli-twirled and are represented by Pauli transfer matrices $\mathrm{diag}(1, \lambda_{1S}, \lambda_{2S}, \lambda_{3S})$ and $\mathrm{diag}(1, \lambda_{1M}, \lambda_{2M}, \lambda_{3M})$, respectively.